 Please contact us with any questions or recommendations for improvement: trustnexus.io@austin.rr.com.

 We currently have source code in Java for the server application and source code in Android for the mobile application.
 All the browser based functionality is done with standard JavaScript.
-We need three more code projects:
+We plan on three more code projects:

 • Objective-C for the iOS mobile application.